What is BYOD?

 (iOS 9.35 or later is recommended for any Apple device)

-- Android devices running version 4.0 or later
+- Android devices running version 4.4 KitKat or newer.

 - In addition, the installation of Norton Mobile’s Touchdown for Smart Phones application is required. (registration key is provided automatically via the MobileIron installation)

-At this time, Windows Mobile 8 and Mobile 8.1 are not supported at this time.
+At this time, Windows Mobile is not fully supported.
+Please contact the help desk where you will be referred to the mobile support team for additional information.
 There is no other supported mobile devices.
 Palm, Symbian, or Blackberry devices are not compliant with this software.

 What Should I Expect After Installing MobileIron?